Skip to content

 print(piece, end="")

 llm.stream(...) is an async generator of text deltas.
-Without tools it yields strings only; when tools are passed it additionally yields one final LLMResponse after the text drains (the channel the agent's streaming tool loop consumes).
+Without tools it yields strings only; with tools, an adapter that supports native streaming function calls additionally yields one final LLMResponse after the text drains (the channel the agent's streaming tool loop consumes).
+Text tool emulation is non-streaming, so use run / arun rather than stream_run / astream_run when emulate_tools=True.
 After a stream finishes you can read llm.last_stream_stats for that call's usage, latency, and finish reason.

 Memory and RAG follow the same shape: the synchronous search / add shown in the Scope example have async twins asearch / aadd / aupdate, and RAG ingestion has aingest_text / aingest_file.
 Use them from inside an event loop; use the synchronous forms from scripts.
 See Memory and Retrieval & RAG.